 All Life is Problem Solving

 The anxiety we feel when faced with the challenges of everyday life is partly due to our inability to solve problems effectively.
-But if we take the time to find a quiet place where we can think about our difficulties in a reasonable and spiritual way, we will find practical and moral solutions.
+But if we take the time to find a quiet place to think about our difficulties in a reasonable and spiritual way, we will find practical and moral solutions.
 Even the most serious problems in life can be managed and remedied when considered from a spiritual perspective.

 All life is problem solving.